 Public liability insurance might not seem like a requirement for someone who works from home.
 However, even if you don’t have regular day-to-day contact with the public, it’s still worth considering getting this cover in place.

 For example, you could find yourself being sued for damages if a client calls in to drop off a package and, in the process, trips over a stray wire in your home.
 Having public liability insurance ensures you’re protected from this type of claim.

 If you employ any staff, they won’t be covered by your public liability insurance.
 Instead, you’ll need to have employers’ liability insurance in place.
-Read our guide on employers’ liability insurance to find out what it covers and what the legal requirements are.
+Read our article on employers’ liability insurance to find out what it covers and what the legal requirements are.

 There’s no specific legal requirement to have public liability insurance in place.
 However, having this insurance cover shows you’re aware of your responsibilities as a business owner, which can be particularly valuable when pitching for new work.
 You may also find some clients demand you have it before they engage with you.